Mitsubishi Electric Refrigerators Review

 - Tempered glass shelves stated to be heat resistant and withstand up to 101kg of weight

 It’s also available in three colour options – white, black and stainless steel.
 This model is fixed with an anti-bacteria food liner and a Titanium filter claimed to maintain a hygienic environment for your food.
-It retails for around $825, making it one of the cheapest in the Mitsubishi Electric range.
+It retails for around $1,599, making it one of the cheapest 560L capacity models in the Mitsubishi Electric range.

-In this department Mitsubishi Electric offers 325L, 370L, 390L and 402L capacity models with two door and three door options available.
+In this department Mitsubishi Electric offers 370L, 370L/402L and 325L/390L capacity models with two-door and three-door options available.
 This range is designed with user friendliness in mind, stating to have the fridge compartment at chest height due to it being most commonly accessed, plus separate drawers placed from waist height down to perhaps provide easy access to your groceries when preparing meals.
 Its three-door 402L bottom mount fridge (MR-CX402EJ-ST) features similar design elements to that of its top mount counterpart along with:

 - Freezer drawer which is divided by a sliding tray at the top that can be pushed back